 South Africa: Lord Harlech becomes the High Commissioner.

 Dutch Homefront: The German Grüne Polizei, local Dutch police and assorted German paramilitary organizations such as the WA ("Weerbaarheidsafdeling") are incensed by Jewish self-defense groups on the Waterlooplein injuring their comrades on the 20th.
-The Germans begin the process of rounding up 425 hostages, all young Jewish men, and send them to Kamp Schoorl.
+The Germans begin the process of rounding up 425 hostages, all young Jewish men and send them to Kamp School.
 After spending time there, the men will be sent to various concentration camps in Germany.
 Two will survive the war.

 Italian Homefront: The government cuts the ration various cooking ingredients, including olive oil and butter, by half.